Magnificent Diego Rivera Murals in Mexico City and Breakfast!

 After having breakfast in El Cardenal Restaurant you can walk directly across the street to the Alameda Central and the Diego Rivera Mural Museum.
 The Alameda Central was first conceived in the 16th century and represents centuries of history.
 The characters depicted in the mural almost certainly passed through the Alameda Central in their own times.

 The mural measures 50 feet long by 13 feet tall and took less than three months to paint at Diego’s breakneck pace.
-This is a medium-sized mural when compared to the overwhelming murals in the Palacio Nacional or even the Pan American Unity mural in San Francisco Community College.
+This is a medium-sized mural when compared to the overwhelming murals in the Palacio Nacional or even the Pan-American Unity mural in San Francisco Community College.

 The left side of the mural depicts the Colonial era of Cortez and the Spanish Inquisition and moves through the centuries to the early 20th century on the right-hand side.
 Front and center are the “Catrina” (iconic Day of the Dead skeleton dressed in 19th-century European fashion), Diego Rivera, Frida Kahlo, and José Guadalupe Posada (creator of the original Calavera Garbancera Day of the Dead skeleton).
-There are a number of characters sleeping at the bottom of the mural and we are led to believe that the area above them is a nostalgic dream of times long past or what could have been.

 I think the most important part of the mural is Diego’s reinterpretation of the Catrina from José Guadalupe Posada’s crude, and some might say, racist, Calavera Garbancera (garbanzo bean skull).
 This is just my interpretation but Diego Rivera is throwing some shade towards José Guadalupe Posada while rescuing his legacy at the same time.